You are here

 - Career Advising: One-on-one appointments and weekly drop-in sessions

 - Workshops and Guest Speakers: Resume and cover letter development, job search strategies, interviewing and networking skills; and more

-- Career Fair Preparation: Including prep for Pratt's innovative TechConnect student-employer event and Duke's Career Fair
+- Career Fair Preparation: Including prep for Pratt's innovative TechConnect student-employer event, the Spring Engineering + Computing Showcase, and Duke's Career Fair

 - Company Visits in Research Triangle Park (RTP): Near campus, in the world's largest research park — home to 250-plus businesses

 - Engagement with Employers & Professionals: Industry roundtables and employer visits